apache/cloudstack-documentation/source/installguide/management-server/_database.rst

 CloudStack has been tested with MySQL 5.1, 5.5 and 8.0.
 The versions 5.1
 and 5.5 are included in RHEL/CentOS and Ubuntu.
-For MySQL 8.0 please refer to the offical / community repositories of the product..
+For MySQL 8.0 please refer to the offical / community repositories of the product.

 Install the Database on the Management Server Node